D2-mods/The-Workshop-Kitpack/README.md

 - Install after mods that add new weapons or armor.

 #### Spellcasting systems:
 - Compatible with Faiths and Powers spheres system.
-Can install before or after FnP.
+	- Can install before or after FnP (but I'd recommend after).
-	- My multiclasses don't require the FnP multiclass mod for compatibility with FnP.
 	- See below for additional info.
 - Compatible with Deities of Faerun spheres system.
-Install this mod after DoF.
+	- Install this mod after DoF.
 - Compatible with subtledoctor's 5e casting mod.
-Can install before or after 5e casting.
+	- Can install before or after 5e casting.
 	- You should also install the extra component related to 5e casting.

 #### HLA traps/songs: